ElNiak/PANTHER/README.md

 ### :heavy_plus_sign: Multi-Implementation Support

-PFV supports multiple implementations.
-Add new implementations in the `implementations` directory, following the existing structure.
+PANTHER supports multiple implementations.
+To add new implementations, place them in the `implementations` directory following the existing structure.

-### :heavy_plus_sign: Advanced Persistent Threat
+### :heavy_plus_sign: Advanced Persistent Threat Simulation

-PFV can be used to simulate advanced persistent threats (APTs) in network protocols.
-By leveraging the Shadow network simulator, PFV can model and analyze the behavior of APTs in a controlled environment, providing valuable insights into potential vulnerabilities and attack vectors.
+PANTHER can simulate advanced persistent threats (APTs) in network protocols.
+By leveraging the Shadow network simulator, PANTHER models and analyzes the behavior of APTs in a controlled environment, providing valuable insights into potential vulnerabilities and attack vectors.
+Supported simulations include:
 - [X] QUIC
 - [X] MiniP

 ---